zriyansh/signoz.io/docs/userguide/alerts-management.md

 #### Sample format of a Webhook message
 A webhook message may contain multiple alerts.
 By default, the SigNoz alert manager groups alerts by the alert name and the messages in a group are delivered every 5 minutes.

-For resolved alerts, the alert manager will set _endsAt_ property to indicate the time of resolution.
+For resolved alerts, the alert manager will send the time of resolution in _endsAt_.
+You can also use fingerprint property to identify and process updates sent by alert manager.

 ```
 {